Tampa affair: Political effects

 Internationally, Australia was criticised by several countries, particularly Norway, which accused it of evading its human rights responsibilities.

 Domestically, the government's line attracted strong support, especially in the aftermath of the 11 September attacks.
 The Australian government's popularity rating rose throughout the crisis.
-In the federal election following the arrival of the Tampa, the Liberal Party campaigned on the issue, with John Howard's statement "we decide who comes into this country and the circumstances in which they come."
+In the federal election following the arrival of Tampa, the Liberal Party campaigned on the issue, with John Howard's statement "we decide who comes into this country and the circumstances in which they come."

 The Australian electorate largely supported the Government.
 Some television news polls in Australia showed as much as 90 percent support for the Australian government's actions.
-Many viewed the asylum seekers as "queue-jumpers" falsely claiming to be refugees, and criminals who "hijacked" the Tampa to gain illegal entry into the country.
+Many viewed the asylum seekers as "queue-jumpers" falsely claiming to be refugees, and criminals who "hijacked" Tampa to gain illegal entry into the country.
 There were concerns of a security risk involving a "floodgates" where people smugglers would deliberately target Australia as a perceived "soft target".
 Some public commentators, including then-Minister for Defence Peter Reith, suggested that groups of asylum seekers arriving by boat could harbour terrorists.

 In 2003, economist Ross Gittins, a columnist at Fairfax Media, said Prime Minister John Howard had been "a tricky chap" on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.

 The issue also divided the Labor Party internally, with the Left faction of the party arguing strongly in favour of a "softer" approach, including the abolition of mandatory detention.
 The party leadership's compromise stance was pilloried by the Liberals as being wishy-washy and uncertain.

 In July 2007, an unauthorised biography of John Howard claimed that he had received advice from the Attorney-General's Department that refusing the asylum seekers entry into Australia would breach international law, but that he did so to gain public support in the then upcoming election.

 In 2019, former opposition leader Phil Goff stated that New Zealand's decision to take 131 of the Tampa refugees was one of the best decisions made by the Fifth Labour Government.